 I like red meat, I like bacon, and I really love sausage.
 Yes, I know they aren’t necessarily healthy (especially those last two, which are often loaded with salt and nitrates/nitrites) but I figure if I use them as a garnish every once in a while, what’s the harm?
 It’s sort of like cheese.
 The Mediterranean diet includes lots of cheese, but as a garnish, not as a main part of a meal.
 Here in the States we don’t just eat cheese, we eat ounces and ounces at a time.
 Perhaps if we start using cheeses and sausages as a garnish more often, we’d be better off.
-What do you think?recipe 1That brings me to today’s recipe.
+What do you think?That brings me to today’s recipe.
 It’s a flavorful dish with a great source of protein (cod) and lots of plant nutrients from beans, tomatoes and fresh herbs.
 The chorizo acts as the salty component, making it almost unnecessary to add any extra salt to the dish.
 It also adds a unique texture to the dish.
 But, you’ll notice, it’s only a small part of the dish, and the stars are the cod and beans.

 Baked Cod with Chorizo and White Beans